-auctions, Swoopo provides a nominal retail value for the auction item, call it r.
-At the end of the auction, a player who has spent a total of t on bids during the course of the auction can buy the item at a price of r-t; that is, the bids are transformed from unrecoverable sunk costs to a partial payment for the auction item.
-As noted previously in this paper (and in previous work [2,8]), the nominal retail price provided by Swoopo is generally significantly higher than the price for which one could buy the item online, and is surely well above Swoopo's price for most items.
+Swoopo recently added the Swoop It Now option to auctions on its site, which gives each player the ability to purchase the item at a given price even if one loses the auction.
+That is, in many auctions, Swoopo provides a nominal retail value for the auction item, call it r.
+At the end of the auction, a player who has spent a total of $\delta$ on bids during the course of the auction can buy the item at a price of $r - \delta$ ; that is, the bids are transformed from unrecoverable sunk costs to a partial payment for the auction item.
+As argued in previous work [2,8], the nominal retail price provided by Swoopo is generally significantly higher than the price for which one could buy the item online, and is surely well above Swoopo's price for most items.

 Unfortunately we do not currently know how often Swoop It Now is used; to our knowledge such information is neither given by Swoopo, nor derivable from any data Swoopo makes available.
 We suspect the feature is often overlooked, or that players are not interested, given the high nominal retail value.
-On the other hand, after a large losing investment in an auction, this option may be attractive to certain players.
+On the other hand, after a large losing investment in an auction, this option may become attractive to certain players.

-Let us consider the behavior this additional feature introduces and its consequences in two settings: the case where only one player knows of or is willing to exercise this option, and the case where multiple players are.
-Our assumption here is that $r = \alpha v$, where v is a common value of the item for all players and $\alpha > 1$.
-Our key finding is that when multiple players decide to take advantage of this option as a backstop, the game becomes a variant of chicken.
+Let us consider the behavior this additional feature introduces and its consequences in two settings: the case where only one committed player is willing to exercise this option, and the case where multiple players potentially are.
+Our assumption here is that $r = \alpha v$ , where v is a common value of the item for all players and $\alpha > 1$ .
+Our key finding is that when multiple players consider taking advantage of this option as a backstop, the game becomes a variant of chicken.